CaptainExtremis/8by8-challenge-beta/Home.md

 ## The purpose of this wiki
 This wiki is meant to be a high-level overview of the 8by8 Challenge, serving as an introductory guide to setting up and running the project in a local environment.
 In English, this is a crash-course on setting up and running the project locally so that you can contribute, if you want to.
 ## What you should know
 This wiki will assume you are familiar with basic programming concepts (Algorithms, OOP, creating functions/classes, etc.).
 We will attempt to explain and clarify any proprietary terms or concepts used specifically in this project, however a basic level of programming knowledge is required in order to make the most of this wiki.
-You should also be familiar with "the modern web development stack,"
+You should also be familiar with "the modern web development stack," that being HTML/CSS, Javascript, and React, as this project uses [NextJS](https://nextjs.org/), which is a library that adds more functionality and features to React.

 ## Table of Contents
 1. Getting Started